 For any mutual fund investments Stephens' clients invest in, fees are also charged by the mutual fund, as more fully described in the mutual fund's prospectus.
 In discretionary accounts, Stephens has discretion to invest client funds in investment company securities in many of its advisory accounts.
-Individual mutual funds also pay fees to Stephens as a result of these investments.
+Individual mutual funds also pay fees to Stephens, via Pershing, as a result of these investments.
 12b-1 fees are rebated back to the advisory account.
 The existence of such applicable fees is disclosed in the client advisory agreement and such fees are more fully described in the fund prospectuses mailed to each client on initial investment.
-Past performance is no guarantee of future results.